Shrimp Chow Mein Noodles

 Preparation

 Make sure to keep the ingredients ready before starting to make the chow mein.
-You need to stir fry the ingredients on high flame for the best flavor and if they are not handy, you might burn the ones in the wok.
+You need to stir fry the ingredients on high flame for the best flavor, and if they are not handy, you might burn them in the wok.

 Clean and devein 15-18 medium-sized shrimps.

-Mince garlic and ginger, cut the carrot into thin juliennes, shred the green cabbage, and cut red and yellow bell peppers into thin strips.
+Mince garlic and ginger, cut carrots into thin juliennes, shred green cabbage finely, and cut red and yellow bell peppers into thin strips.
+To prepare the carrots and cabbage, you can use a mandoline slicer or a julienne peeler.

 Chop the spring onion greens.